Qubinode/qubinode-installer/docs/rhel_vms.md

 ### Deploying a RHEL VM

 The default RHEL release is RHEL 7.
 You can deploy RHEL 8 by passing the varible release=8 to the installer -a argument.
-THe -a agrument can be passed multiple times for set different vairables.
+The -a agrument can be passed multiple times for set different vairables.

 **Install Options**